 Testing Accommodations applications for the SAT and ACT are available in the Center.
 These applications must be completed and submitted with the regular application to receive extended time on these tests.
 The ASC staff proctors the SAT and the ACT at Cardinal Newman for students who need special accommodations such as readers.

-Other Recommended Accommodations may include:
+Other Recommended SUPPORTS may include:

-Extended time on teacher-designed assignments.
+Extended time on teacher-designed assignments when requested.

 Use of laptop/computer for written output.